 Accountable Plan

 What’s the big deal?
 The big deal is that the IRS considers any reimbursement to be taxable income unless a proper Accountable Plan is adopted and implemented.
-This problem wasn’t terrible since you could also deduct employee business expenses on Form 2106 which was later a Schedule A itemized deduction.
-So, the reimbursement was deducted by the business, later considered taxable income to you but netted to zero once you deducted these same expenses on Form 2106.
-The deduction truly happened on the business tax return.
+This problem isn’t terrible since you could also deduct employee business expenses on Form 2106 which was later a Schedule A itemized deduction.
+So, the reimbursement is deducted by the business, later considered taxable income to you but netted to zero once you deducted the same expenses on Form 2106.
+The deduction only truly happened on the business tax return.

 Three Types of Expenses